AlexVV13/tp-api/README.md

             name: (string: ride name),
             waitTime: (number: current wait time in minutes),
             active: (bool: is the ride currently active?),
+            state: (string: will either be "Operating", "Closed", "Refurbishment", or "Down"),
             location: (object: contains location data such as latlon
                  latitude: (number: ride's latitude),
                  longitude: (number: ride's longitude),
+                 area: (string: what area is this ride in?)
             meta: { (object: can contain various park-specific information about this ride - field may be null)
                 // examples of potential meta fields
+                description: { (object: can contain ride descriptions) },
                 single_rider: (boolean: does this ride have a single rider line?),
                 type: (string: what is this poi?),
                 fastPass: (boolean: does this ride have a fastPass line?),
                 isVirtQueue: (boolean: is this entity a Virtual Queue?),
-                area: (string: section of the park this ride is located within),
                 tags: { (object: can contain various ride-specific tags, can be null and fields differ per park) },
                 restrictions: { (object: can contain various ride-specific restrictions(minHeight etc), can be null and fields differ per park)
                 },
             },
-            status: (string: will either be "Operating", "Closed", "Refurbishment", or "Down"), },
+        },
         ...
     ]